unige-pinfo-2019/PInfo1/statistic-service/README.md

-# Statistic-service
+# Ad-service

-Statistic microservice allow to compute user and items statistics.
+Ad microservice allow to post/remove a sale or buy ad.